Counselling & Psychotherapy

 The findings of this research offer us ways of understanding how we work as therapists in relation to our clients and what they need for their brain and their body to process in a functional way.
 This work happens in relationship.

-Although psychotherapy is a very personal and intuitive process, it is important that these aspects be grounded in empirical knowledge and clinically based methods.
+Although psychotherapy is a very personal and intuitive process, it is important that these aspects are grounded in empirical knowledge and evidence-based practice.

 Visiting the past